architect/arc.codes/src/views/docs/en/reference/project-manifest/app.md

 - Dashes and underscores are allowed
 - Must begin with a letter

+> 🪧  Changing the project's app name or [region](./aws#region) between deployments will create a new CloudFormation stack.
+The app namespace is used to create a stack name, which is unique to each AWS region.

 ## Example

 Create an app with the namespace "foobaz":